UCLA-VAST/recut/README.md

 # takes up to 15 minutes, no other input required
 nix-env -f . -i
 ```
-test your installation by running:
+Test your installation by running:
 ```
 recut
 ```